 Services provided by UL's Technology Transfer Office include:

-- Providing support for new high potential start-up businesses at the Nexus Innovation Centre
+• Providing support for start-up businesses at the Nexus Innovation Centre

 The University of Limerick has an established reputation for being Ireland's leading university in industry-led research.
 This has resulted in significant research commercialisation activities and collaboration between our leading researchers and industry.
 All of our key research indicators are showing strong growth, with increases in research applications, research income, postgraduate numbers and commercialisation activities complementing the strong gains in research outputs.